top of page

 3.1.4 Support the Tourism Industry by:

-Resolving any issues that might damage the reputation of the resorts.
+• Assist in resolving any issues that might damage the reputation of the resorts.

-Ensuring that the performance of the destination’s tourism and seafront
+• Ensuring that the performance of the destination’s tourism and seafront management, marketing and development activity is both competitive and effective.

 3.1.5 Adopt progressive working practices by: